ShawnHowell/non-axiomatic-reasoner/references/Grammar.md

      - Covered above - <term>.

  - `<truth-variable> : a pair of real number in [0,1]×(0,1)`
-     - Terminal - stored possibly in a hashmap w/ the key as the hash of the statement in generated Narsese, and the value being a decodable linear combination of the truth values.
+     - Terminal - stored possibly in a hashmap w/ the key as the hash of the statement in generated Narsese, say `statementHash` and the value being a decodable linear combination of the truth values.

  - `<desire-value> : the same as ⟨truth-value⟩`
      - :+1: